-The tool is both a browser (viewer), and a marker that lets you place your own markers regarding specific gun safety issues that you may be aware of.
-If there are not any known sites of concern recorded in your area, this it is either because there are no concerns, or because nobody has marked (or maintained a mark) for a suspected dangerous location.
+The tool is both a browser (viewer), and a marker that lets you place your own marker regarding specific gun safety issues that you may be aware of.
+If there are not any known sites of concern recorded in your area, this it is either because there are no concerns, or because nobody has organized a team to mark (or maintain a marks) for a suspected dangerous location.
 If you know of a dangerous location, the marking guide can help you decide whether or not to add to the viewable markers.
 This crowd-sourcing data tool is only as useful as the community using and posting information about locations of concern.
 It is ideal for use by neighborhood watch organizations, members of home owners associations, community organizations, or even just concerned citizens who self-organize quietly.